bhits/consent2share/infrastructure/README.md

 ## Deployment

-There are two options to run consent2share application on a CentOS 7.X server.
+There are two options to run Consent2Share application on a CentOS 7.X server.

-### one-server
+### One Server Setup

-This option is designed to run all consent2share APIs and databases on single server.
+This option is designed to run all Consent2Share services, UIs and databases on a single server.

 -	Copy docker-compose.yml to server.
 -	run `docker-compose up -d`

-### two-servers
+### Two Servers Setup

-This option is separated APIs on application server and database on database server.
+This option is to run Consent2Share services, UIs on an application server and databases on a separated database server.

 -	Copy docker-compose-db-server.yml to database server.
 -	run `docker-compose up -d` after rename to docker-compose.yml